-A ground connection is located next to the connection lugs.
-The unit MUST be connected to ground for proper operating safety.
+A ground connection is located on the far right of the cam lock panel.
+The unit MUST be connected to a good earthen ground for proper operating safety.
 The generator neutral is bonded to ground when it is shipped from the factory.
 The bonding plate will need to be removed when the generator is used as a standby power source.
 INSTALLATION SHOULD BE IN COMPLIANCE WITH THE NATIONAL ELECTRICAL CODE (NEC), STATE AND LOCAL REGULATIONS.